fiveladdercon/launchpad/docs/support/intro.md

 whatever format you do code in.
-Note that if you do write an engine for your format, you can then output the model in Rocket Fuel format with the `rf.pl` engine, meaning you can convert you're existing format, see the result and make an informed choice.*
+Note that if you do write an engine for your format, you can then output the model in Rocket Fuel format with the `rf.pl` engine, meaning you can convert you're existing format, see the result and make an informed choice about which format to use.*

 Boosters
 --------

-Despite being freely available on [github](https://github.com/fiveladdercon/launchpad), spacecraft is not free, as in no-cost, software.
+Despite being freely available on [github](https://github.com/fiveladdercon/launchpad), spacecraft is not free -- as in no-cost -- software.

 While you can freely clone the Launch Pad, [install](/basics/install) the spacecraft executable and start poking around for no-cost, spacecraft executes